 where ${\bf\Delta}_{ii}(p,\theta,\bar\theta)$ acts on an internal line $p,i$.
 This is because ${\bf\Delta}_{ii}(p,\theta,\bar\theta)/p^2$ can be changed to ${\bf\Delta}_{jj}(q,\theta,\bar\theta)/q^2$ or ${\bf\Delta}_{kk}(r,\theta,\bar\theta)/r^2$ by using the identity $\frac{\bar{\bf \Delta}{\bf \Delta }}{\Box} {\bf \Phi}_0 = {\bf \Phi}_0$ for Eq.\eqref{int_wz_mod}.
 For each boundary vertex, the Grassmann integral $\int d^2\theta d^2\bar\theta$ is performed.

-Now, we consider the following one-loop correction to two point function including one flow vertex (open circle) and one ordinary vertex (filled circle): \footnote{The boundary vertex attached to three ${\bf\Phi}_0$ is given by a product of Eq.\eqref{boundary_vertex} and Eq.\eqref{one-point-vertex}.}
+Now, we consider the following one-loop correction to the two-point function, including one flow vertex (open circle) and one ordinary vertex (filled circle)\footnote{The boundary vertex attached to three ${\bf\Phi}_0$ is given by a product of Eqs.~\eqref{boundary_vertex} and \eqref{one-point-vertex}.}:

 As in the tree-level case, performing the contraction between two ${\bf \Phi}_0$ yields a field propagator.
-In this case, the three lines without arrows in the rhs indicate the mixed propagators associated with $\la{\bf\Phi}_0{\bf\Psi}\ra$.
+In this case, the three lines without arrows on the rhs indicate the mixed propagators associated with $\la{\bf\Phi}_0{\bf\Psi}\ra$.

 Here, we mention that the coupling expansion does not naively correspond to the loop expansion.
-This is because the $g$ dependence arises only from the field propagators of the order $g^{2/3}$ and the vertices and flow propagator do not depend on $g$.
-Each one-loop diagram in Fig.\ref{oneloop} has different orders $g^{2n/3}$ where $n$ is the number of field propagators.
+This is because the $g$ dependence arises only from the field propagators of the order $g^{2/3}$, and the vertices and flow propagator do not depend on $g$.
+Each one-loop diagram in Fig.~\ref{oneloop} has different orders $g^{2n/3}$ where $n$ is the number of field propagators.

 The super-Feynman rules for the correlation functions of ${\bf\Psi}$ in the momentum space are summarized as follows: \begin{itemize} \item[(a)] Use Eq.\eqref{flow_line} for a flow line that is an outgoing line emanated from each flow vertex.